20 Nov 2022

 In the campaigns in the far east in Iraq and Afghanistan the HH-60G worked in both theatres, so posed a unique modern day problem.
 The SATCOM frequencies used by the Pavehawk were the same for both AOR's, so to differentiate where the were working the Jolly callsign was used in the Iraq theatre, & Pedro was used in the Afghanistan theatre.
 Because they were controlled by CENTCOM using one frequency they could differentiate which theatre they were operating in.

-Air Force pararescue men are among the elite when it comes to CSAR, however they need to get their, fast.
+Air Force pararescue are among the elite when it comes to CSAR, however they need to get their, fast.
 Their main task is to rescue pilots who have been shot down behind enemy lines.
 It's never been an easy task, but at least the technology has improved since World War II, when the chance of rescue was very low.

 Helicopters first appeared in a small capacity during the Korean War before they really came of age during Vietnam, proving to be the SAR asset America needed.

+This is the second story.
 The Sikorsky HH-3 Jolly Green Giant was the beginning of the Jolly Green Giant.
 Its boat like hull and colour lead to its unofficial christening.
 When a HH-3 landed in the rice paddies of Vietnam, it would leave a big impression in the mud, looking like a giants foot had been there, plus the green camouflage gave its name, the Jolly Green Giant.
 The helicopters were slow, underpowered, and under armed, but continued to serve after the SEA conflict & some seeing service in Desert Storm and the last ones serving until 1995.

 Legend CMSgt.
 Wayne Fisk explains the green feet tattoo and how many toes you should have on your tattoo.
 Over the years the number of toes has varied between 4, 5 or 6.
 Early crews had 5 toes, then some NCO's went to 4 toes to differentiate between them and the Officers.
 Some squadrons have 5-6 toes for the 56th RQS, the 66th RQS had 6-6 toes on both feet and the Special Tactics crew wear an emblem with 4 toes on their emblem.
 Theres various reasons for this, but no matter how many toes the patch or tatoo has they all ahave a common theme, CSAR and the Jolly Green Giant.